kooser6/container-lock/readme.md

 # container
-A psr-11 compliant container. https://www.php-fig.org/psr/psr-11/
+A small psr-11 compliant container that is very powerful.